Michael-R-R/Game_Engine_Updates/README.md

 # Game_Engine_Updates
-Repo for updating and showcasing new features in my game engine.
+Repo for updating and showcasing new features in my graphics engine.
 Source code remains private.
 This project is mainly for education purposes.
-Any game engine names are just place holders.
+Any graphics engine names are just place holders.

 UPDATE_00: